-Table 4 compares how long it takes to calculate a SHA256 hash, a lattice hash, and a FRI polynomial commitment (as in Plonky2), of a 30 MP picture.
+Table 3 compares how long it takes to calculate a SHA256 hash, a lattice hash, a FRI polynomial commitment (as in Plonky2), and a KZG polynomial commitment, of a 30 MP picture.
 We assume the photo is read in as a stream.
 In practice, we expect C2PA to use an FRI-based proof system, so we report lattice hash timings with a 64 bit prime q.
-As in our other experiments, we performed these experiments on a virtual machine with 131 GB of RAM and 12 CPU cores.

-We first discuss the feasibility of computing a lattice hash on a camera.
-The VM on which we ran these experiments is much more powerful than a CPU-constrained camera, so instead of focusing on absolute time, we highlight the relative difference in time between calculating a SHA256 hash and lattice hash.
-Calculating a lattice hash is about twice as slow as calculating a SHA256 hash.
-Because several commercial cameras implementing photo signing using SHA256 hashing, increasing hash calculation time twofold seems reasonable.
-Hashing can also be made faster than SHA256 using a hardware hashing engine and parallelization.
-Table 4 shows that it takes much longer to compute a polynomial commitment of an image than a simple hash (using either SHA256 or lattice hash), making it much more feasible for a computationally-limited signer like a camera to sign a lattice hash rather than a polynomial commitment.
-Furthermore, FRI-PCS requires access to a large amount of memory to efficiently perform FFTs.
+Table 3 shows that it takes much longer to compute a polynomial commitment of an image (using either FRI-PCS or KZG-PCS) than a simple hash (using either SHA256 or lattice hash), making it much more feasible for a computationally-limited signer like a camera to sign a lattice hash rather than a polynomial commitment.
+Furthermore, for a camera to calculate a KZG commitment for 30 MP photo, it would have to store an enormous reference string (SRS) that allows for commitments to polynomials of degree 3×10^7 .
+Similarly, FRI-PCS requires access to a large amount of memory to efficiently perform FFTs.
 Our experiments, for instance, required about 20 GB of RAM, which is far above than what a camera would have.
 Thus, in practice, computationally-limited signers, such as cameras, would most likely use our lattice-based signature scheme.